Mesoscopic Bayesian Inference by Solvable Models: Model Selection

 \section{Model Selection}

-This section explores model selection between a two-variable and one-variable linear regression model using the Bayesian free energy, as discussed in previous sections.
-First, let us consider a dataset \(D = \{(x_i,y_i)\}_{i=1}^N\) regressed using a one-variable linear model.
-The data generation process is assumed to follow the relationship:
+This section explores model selection between a two- and one-variable linear regression model using the Bayesian free energy, as discussed in previous sections.
+That is, we deal with the problem of which model best fits a given dataset \(D = \{(x_i,y_i)\}_{i=1}^N\).
+Here, both models are defined as follows.